10 Tips to Improving Hotel Customer Service

 Published:

-With the growth of competition and guest expectations within the hospitality industry, the importance of ensuring a positive experience for guests is at the forefront of occupancy and profitability.
-Poor customer service costs U.S. companies more than $62 billion each year.
-Through what we've learned with our work with top hospitality professionals, Kipsu has compiled a couple simple tips that will help boost Customer Service Scores.
+The increasing competition and guest expectations within the hospitality industry means the importance of ensuring a positive experience for guests is at the forefront of occupancy and profitability.
+Poor customer service costs U.S. companies more than $3.7 trillion each year.
+Through what we've learned with our work with top hospitality professionals, Kipsu has compiled 10 simple tips that will help boost Customer Service Scores.
 Some of these tips may seem obvious, but their significance shouldn’t be underestimated.
 Taking good care of guests has a huge payoff, both literally and figuratively.

-There’s a chance that you may be the only person that specific guest interacts with at the hotel.
-Even if that is not the case, we should think this way.
-It’s a huge responsibility and opportunity to set the tone for the property.
-Something as simple as looking up from the computer or other tasks to provide the guest with eye contact or a smile is a great start.
-80% of communication is transferred non-verbally.
-Asking questions like “How are you?”, “How can I help?”, “Do you have any questions?”, and actually listening to their answers and responding appropriately shows the guest you genuinely care about them and the quality of their stay.
+There’s a chance that you may be the only person that a specific guest interacts with at the hotel.
+Even if that is not the case, each staff member should act as if they are the guest’s only interaction.
+This mindset leads to both a huge responsibility and opportunity to set the tone for the property.
+80% of communication is transferred non-verbally, so something as simple as looking up from the computer to provide the guest with eye contact or a smile is a great start.
+Asking questions like, “How are you?”, “How can I help?”, “Do you have any questions?”, and actually listening to their answers and responding appropriately shows the guest you genuinely care about them and the quality of their stay.

-2) When Time/Situation Allows, Make an Effort to Get to Know the Guest
+2) Make an effort to get to know the guest

 Once the reservation is pulled up, you have access to a lot of information.
 Call them by their name and introduce yourself.
 As you’re checking them in, have a conversation that maybe isn’t all business.
 Talk about where they’re from, what plans they have while in town, offer recommendations, etc. Creating connections with guests will help them feel more comfortable sharing feedback, or if a mistake is made, they’re usually more patient as the team tries to make it right.

-From your interactions with guests, make note of requests or preferences in the PMS system so if they ever return, you can be one step ahead.
-Did that guest request extra pillows last time he stayed?
-Have them sent up before he arrives.
+From your interactions with guests, make note of requests or preferences in the PMS or your guest messaging system so if they ever return, you can be one step ahead.
+Did that guest request extra pillows last time they stayed?
+Have them sent up before they arrive.
 Ask a family traveling with small children if they need an extra crib brought up.
 Thoughtfulness and attention to detail go a long way.

 Image